-Missouri’s rejection of federal gun control sets up showdown with DOJ
+‘Not going to back down’: Missouri’s rejection of federal gun control sets up showdown

-The state of Missouri isn’t backing down after passing a law recently that rejects federal gun restrictions, even after the Justice Department warned the state against enforcing the new legislation.
+The state of Missouri isn’t backing down after passing a law that rejects federal gun restrictions, even after the Justice Department warned the state against enforcing the new legislation.

 Missouri’s Gov. Mike Parson this month signed the Second Amendment Preservation Act, which instructs local and state police not to enforce federal gun laws.
 A violation of the state law could result in a $50,000 fine.